TamaraJoniec/tech-and-beyond/public/content/blog/html-forms-best-practices.md

 <input type="text" placeholder="First Name" />
 ```

 Placeholders are helpful.
-But don’t be that person who uses them _instead_ of labels.
+But don't be that person who uses them _instead_ of labels.
 Placeholders are for guidance, labels are for proper form functionality.
-Keep ‘em both.
+Keep 'em both.

 ### Show Clear Error Messages